Nichols Field: Battle of Nichols Field

 After their defeat in the Battle of Leyte Gulf, the Japanese Navy reconstituted itself as a land force and positioned their naval guns in Fort Mckinley to halt the Allied advance on Luzon.
 The Japanese had transformed Fort Mckinley into one of the most heavily armed fortification of the Pacific War.
 The Japanese deployed their veteran Japanese Imperial Marines, naval troops and some kempeitai to muster some 3,000 troops to defend Fort Mckinley and Nichols Field.

-Fifth Air Force flew air attacks against Nichols Field in late January and during February 1945.
+The Fifth Air Force flew air attacks against Nichols Field in late January and during February 1945.
 During the Battle of Luzon, Nichols Field was recaptured by elements of the Sixth United States Army when paratroopers of the 11th Airborne Division attacked the base on 4 February.
 Four days' effort had effected little reduction in the amount of Japanese fire originating from the Nichols Field defenses.
-Support fires of Mindoro-based A-20s and the division's light artillery (75mm pack howitzers and the short 105mm howitzers) had not destroyed enough Japanese weapons to permit the infantry to advance without taking unduly heavy casualties.
+Support fires of Mindoro-based A-20s and the division's light artillery (75 mm pack howitzers and the short 105 mm howitzers) had not destroyed enough Japanese weapons to permit the infantry to advance without taking unduly heavy casualties.
 In fact, the volume of fire from Japanese naval guns of various types was still so great that one infantry company commander requested: "Tell Halsey to stop looking for the Jap Fleet.
 It's dug in on Nichols Field".

 When direct communication began, the 11th Airborne Division and the XIV Corps quickly co-ordinated artillery fire plans and established a limit of fire line to demark their support zones about midway between Nichols Field and the Manila city limits.
-Under the provisions of this plan XIV Corps Artillery fired sixteen 155mm and 8-inch howitzer concentrations in support of the airborne division's attack at Nichols Field before the division passed to XIV Corps control about 1300 on 10 February.
+Under the provisions of this plan XIV Corps Artillery fired sixteen 155 mm and 8-inch howitzer concentrations in support of the airborne division's attack at Nichols Field before the division passed to XIV Corps control about 1300 on 10 February.
 For the time being, Griswold directed Swing, the 11th Airborne Division would continue to exert pressure against the Japanese at Nichols Field but would mount no general assault.
 Instead, the division would ascertain the extent and nature of the Japanese defenses at and east of the airfield and prepare to secure the Cavite naval base area, which the division had bypassed on its way north from Nasugbu.
 Further orders would be forthcoming once XIV Corps itself could learn more about the situation south of Manila.

 The attack was preceded by artillery and mortar concentrations and by an air strike executed by Marine Corps SBD's from the Lingayen Gulf fields, support that succeeded in knocking out many Japanese artillery positions.
 The 2d Battalion, 187th Infantry, attacked generally east from the northwest corner of the field; the 188th Infantry and the 1st Battalion, 187th Infantry, drove in from the south and southeast.
 By dusk the two regiments had cleared most of the field and finished mopping up the next day.